idiap/facereclib/docs/contribute.rst

 .. note:
   For a proper face recognition protocol, the identities from the models and the T-Norm models, as well as the Z-probes should be different.

-For some protocols, a single probe consists of features from several images, see :ref:`algorithms` about strategies how to incorporate several probe files into one score.
+For some protocols, a single probe consists of several features, see :ref:`algorithms` about strategies how to incorporate several probe files into one score.
 If your database should provide this functionality, please overwrite:

 * ``uses_probe_file_sets(self)``: Return ``True`` if the current protocol of the database provides multiple files for one probe.